AKHughes1994/polkat/README.md

 **Warning:**
 While this step streamlines the process, it is important to understand the underlying tools and concepts—especially Faraday Rotation and RM Synthesis.
 For more background, see [Brentjens & de Bruyn 2005](https://arxiv.org/abs/astro-ph/0507349).

 ---

-#### Note: No Polarization Angle Calibrator

-polkat works without a polarization angle calibrator.
-As long as the primary can serve as an unpolarized leakage calibrator, you can measure total polarization, but cannot distinguish between circular and linear polarization.
-For most synchrotron sources (typically circularly unpolarized), total polarization is a good proxy for linear polarization.
-Leave `POLANG_NAME = ''` in these cases.

----